1. Who is offering this service

 You are granted a limited, revocable, non-transferable, non-exclusive license to use the Service for your personal, non-commercial educational purposes.
 You agree not to:

-- Upload content you do not have the right to use, including images belonging to another person without their permission.
+- Submit content you do not have the right to use, including another person’s reports or records without their permission.

 - Use the Service to attempt to diagnose another person, to provide clinical advice, or to make treatment decisions for anyone.